 TOURNAMENTS: Multiple tournaments year-round

-LEAGUE: Mid-flight EDP to all levels within Mid-New Jersey
+LEAGUE: Mid/low-flight EDP, high-flight NPL to all levels within Mid-New Jersey.

-TOURNAMENTS: Blue teams will have multiple tournaments year-round with White/Gold teams having optional tournament participation
+TOURNAMENTS: Most Blue teams will have multiple tournaments year-round, with White teams averaging 2-3 tournaments and Gold teams averaging 1-2 tournaments.

-COMMITMENT: Blue teams in EDP will be very high commitment where soccer is ideally the primary sport; White/Gold teams should be as committed as possible where minimal conflicts are understandable
+COMMITMENT: Blue teams in EDP or NPL will be very high commitment where soccer is ideally the primary sport.
+Soccer may not be the primary sport for White and Gold teams but they should expect to be fully committed to their teams as well.

 LEAGUE: Not applicable until U8